Geology of Sudan: Hydrogeology

-The 60 to 80 meter thick Quaternary Gezira, Atshan and Gash Formations are unconfined and unconsolidated aquifers, composed of alluvial sand, silt, clay and gravel with high quality water.
+The 60- to 80-meter-thick Quaternary Gezira, Atshan, and Gash Formations are unconfined and unconsolidated aquifers, composed of alluvial sand, silt, clay, and gravel with high-quality water.
 The Gezira and Atshan aquifers are recharged by water leakage from the Blue and White Nile, while the Gezira is recharged from the Gezira River.
-The Um Ruwaba Formation, by contrast is also unconsolidated and sometimes several hundred meters thick, but recharges very slowly from rainwater, limiting its use to domestic production and livestock watering.
+The Um Ruwaba Formation, by contrast, is also unconsolidated and sometimes several hundred meters thick, but recharges very slowly from rainwater, limiting its use to domestic production and livestock watering.

-Fractured and weathered zones with Gedaref basalts and Jebel Mara volcanic rocks fresh groundwater close to the surface and brine deeper in the aquifers.
+Fractured and weathered zones with Gedaref basalts and Jebel Mara volcanic rocks have fresh groundwater close to the surface and brine deeper in the aquifers.
 Paleozoic sedimentary rocks in western Sudan and Red Sea littoral sediments exhibit a mix of intergranular and fracture flow.
 The Nubian Sandstone Aquifer and Gedaref Sandstone have significant intergranular flow and storage and range between 40 and 400 meters thick.
-Water from these formation is typically fresh, although high salinity affects some water at greater depths.
-A similar fresh to brackish range is seen in the five to 20 meter thick weathered zone—and fractures—associated with Precambrian basement rock.
+Water from these formations is typically fresh, although high salinity affects some water at greater depths.
+A similar fresh-to-brackish range is seen in the 5- to 20-meter-thick weathered zone—and fractures—associated with Precambrian basement rock.

 Natural resource geology

 Sudan has extensive natural resources, even after the independence of South Sudan in 2011 reduced the oil reserves within its borders.
-Natural gas is found offshore of Port Sudan in the Red Sea and many mineral reserves are situated in the eastern highlands.
-Sudan has chromite, gold, gypsum, limestone and salt, although the combined production of chromite, salt and gold accounts for only one percent of the value of exports.
+Natural gas is found offshore of Port Sudan in the Red Sea, and many mineral reserves are situated in the eastern highlands.
+Sudan has chromite, gold, gypsum, limestone, and salt, although the combined production of chromite, salt, and gold accounts for only one percent of the value of exports.